-Comprehensive Income (Loss).
-In June 2011, the Financial Accounting Standards Board issued Accounting Standards Update 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which allows an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+Comprehensive Income.
+In June 2011, the Financial Accounting Standards Board issued an Accounting Standards Update that allows an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
-ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
-ASU 2011-05 does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income and is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-The adoption of ASU 2011-05 in the first quarter 2012 did not have a material impact on the Company's disclosures, financial condition, results of operations or cash flows.
+The update eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
+The update does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income and is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
+The adoption of the update in the first quarter 2012 did not have a material impact on the Company's disclosures, financial condition, results of operations or cash flows.